syedkafi-lab/370_LAB_PROJECT---IDEA1-DRAFT/README.md

   ->Students can register for upcoming fairs ->Recruiters can view attending candidates and resumes beforehand ->Track check-in/check-out times during the event

+6. Recruiter Resume Review System
+   ->Recruiters can:
+     i.Rate resumes (1–5)
+     ii.Add comments or feedback
+     iii.Mark candidates as shortlisted or rejected ->All reviews are stored in the database for analytics